jelknernvcc/ghcictwebsite/docs/sections/itp225/goals/session02.md

 ### Practice making and rendering templates

 Last class, we worked through adding the simplest template possible.
 It was a lot of steps.
 Today, I want you to go through the same process!
-You'll take it a bit further this time - we'll make our templates valid HTML and add some GET parameters.

 #### Steps Summary
 Here's a quick summary of the steps that you'll need to follow to create a new template and register it with your Django application.
 You don't necessarily need to go in this order, but this is my recommendation: